Chip Lupo, Credit Card Writer

 @CLoop

-Yes, you can get a business credit card with no revenue, though you will need to list personal income to have a chance of being approved.
-If you don’t have any business revenue yet, you can enter $0 in the revenue field on the application if there’s a reasonable intention to generate revenue.
+You can get a business credit card with no revenue, though you will need to list personal income to have a chance of being approved.
+You can simply enter $0 in the revenue field on the application form if you have no business revenue yet.

-What to Know About Getting a Business Credit Card with No Revenue
+What to Know Before Getting a Business Credit Card with No Revenue

 Before you apply for a business credit card, check out our editors’ complete picks for the best business credit cards to compare offers for a wide range of credit levels.